stevenbenner/steves-encode64-utility/README.md

 ## Information

 * This tool is for almost any version of Microsoft Windows (sorry Mac and Linux users).
-* There is no file size check so be careful.
-If you try to process a big file it will hang your computer for some time, or lock up entirely.
-Files less than 32KB (IE8 limit) will be basically instantaneous.
 * This is a Visual Studio 2010 project.

 ## License